mpontillo/aoi/README.md

 you wish to use with the virtual machines.
 The cloud images do not have a default username and password.

+Your user must be in the `libvirtd` and `kvm` groups for these scripts to work.

+### Possible Workaround Needed

+If you get errors regarding permission to access the backing images, you may need to set the AppArmor profile for libvirt to *complain mode*:

+    $ sudo apt-get install apparmor-profiles apparmor-utils
+    $ sudo aa-complain /usr/lib/libvirt/virt-aa-helper

 ## Usage

 First, you need to pull down the cloud images.
 The `fetch` script is used